durgapavani18/60-Second-Alpha/README.md

 ---

-Built with for the ET Markets Hackathon 2025
+Built with for the ET GenAI Hackathon 2026